 I believe we have a distinct misunderstanding of how free will and deterministic forces interact in the production of experience.
 The predominant rhetoric around the pursuit of goals appears to suggest that we must force ourselves to make change happen.
 The message suggests that nothing significant will happen on its own – we must make it happen.
 But Purposeful Accident says different.

-Purposeful Accident says we should, first and foremost, do our daily work for its inherent enjoyment. we must relax into the work and let it happen, rather than attempt to bend and force conditions to comply with any preconceived idea.
-In this engaged and enthused mode of thought and action, of purposeful but unattached intention, both individual free will and determinate forces can work together to bring about favourable results.
+Purposeful Accident says we should, first and foremost, do our daily work for its inherent enjoyment.
+We must relax into the work and let it happen, rather than attempt to bend and force conditions to comply.
+In this engaged and enthused mode of thought and action, both individual free will and determinate forces can work together to bring about favourable results.

-Contrary to this idea that I must make life happen, I have found that the more I plan, the less I get the results I think I want.
+Contrary to this idea that I must make life happen, the more I plan, the less I get the results I want.
 Planning feels like forcing rather than going with the flow, so these days I mostly take things as they come.
 This is not to assume a defeatist or fatalist position 2.
 Instead, it's an acceptance that this thing that goes on all around me is far too complex and nuanced for me to control.

 If I could design my life down to the end degree, that wouldn't be a life worth living.
 The enjoyment of life, at least for me, is the element of not knowing.
-I know there will be experiences that I will enjoy and there will be those that negatively impact me.
-But in the same way I cannot decide when to beat my heart and grow my hair, my future life experiences I cannot determine in advance no matter to what degree I believe I am free to choose.
+I know there will be experiences that I will enjoy, and there will be those that negatively impact me.
+But in the same way, I cannot decide to beat my own heart or grow my own hair.
+I cannot determine my future life in advance, regardless of what I believe about free will.

 A man can surely do what he wills to do, but cannot determine what he wills